Reconnecting Campen Creek to its floodplain and restoring wetlands to improve water quality and habitat for salmon, steelhead and other wildlife

 Floodplain reconnection benefits for fish and wildlife:

-• A natural floodplain provides excellent spawning and rearing habitat for salmon, steelhead, and lamprey in Campen Creek.
+- A natural floodplain will provide excellent spawning and rearing habitat for salmon, steelhead, and lamprey in Campen Creek.

-• Campen Creek flows into Steigerwald Lake National Wildlife Refuge’s Gibbons Creek.
+- Campen Creek flows into Steigerwald Lake National Wildlife Refuge’s Gibbons Creek and its reconnected floodplain, which is used as rearing habitat by juvenile salmonids from throughout the Columbia River basin.
 Therefore, this project not only benefits salmon in Campen Creek, but salmon from throughout the Columbia River basin.

 Currently, Campen Creek is drastically affected by high flow events that cause erosion, water quality issues, and flooding.